elizhahn/karaoke-stretch/README.md

 ## Deployed App: [CarryOkay]()

 # README concisely communicates the team’s individual and joint learning goals, the evolution of the project, and team member reflections while using good formatting to enhance readability
-# README links to all user GitHub profiles and any applicable repos/deployed sites

 1. [Project Overview](#project-overview)